-On the other hand, materials and products that require more frequent re-supplying, such as groceries, beverages or hygiene products, were preferably bought in-store.
+In contrast, materials and products that require more frequent re-supplying, such as food and beverages or apparel and accessories, were preferably bought in-store.

-When it comes to the big day, online shopping vs in store shopping statistics show that Brides, however, still prefer in-store shopping for the perfect wedding dress.
+When it comes to shopping stats for the big day, online shopping vs. in-store shopping statistics shows that brides still prefer in-store shopping for the perfect wedding dress.

-20. Online sales of toilet paper spiked by 231% during Covid19 pandemic.
+27. Online sales of toilet paper spiked by 231% during the Covid-19 pandemic.

 (The Mercury News)